 - 802. Overview and Architecture - 802.1D, 802.1Q, 802.1f. - Systems management standards. - The Resilient Packet Ring standard will be fully compatible with the 802 Overview and Architecture document. - The Resilient Packet Ring standard will be compatible with the relevant portions of 802.1D, 802.1Q and 802.1f. - The Resilient Packet Ring standard will be compatible with the Simple Network Management Protocol.
-The MIB for RPR will be defined and submitted to the IETF. - Selection of the frame format for the RPR is a subject of investigation for the working group.
-At the present time the 802.3 frame format with either the TYPE or LENGTH interpretation is being given prime consideration.
+It is likely that the MIB for RPR will be defined by the IETF.